bptworld/Hubitat/README.md

 # Apps for Hubitat Elevation
-Apps for use with the Hubitat Elevation Smarthome Hub www.hubitat.com
+Apps for use with the Hubitat Elevation Smarthome Hub.<br>

-Bryan
+www.hubitat.com

+Bryan<br>
 @BPTWorld